NU-CEM/Atomistic_Simulation/README.md

 Online resource for a practical undergraduate course in atomistic simulation, with applications to materials for quantum and molecular optics.

-Developed in the [Computational Materials Physics](https://lucywhalley.uk) group at Northumbria University.

 ## Course Website

 View the book at: **https://nu-cem.github.io/Materials_Simulation**